Should You Do a Skin Fast?

 When a Skin Fast Might Help

 If you’re dealing with a specific skin issue, such as breakouts, a rash, irritation, dryness, flakiness, or redness, Dr. Jacob acknowledges that there could be a benefit to cutting out a portion of your current routine.
 A particular active ingredient in one product could be to blame, so eliminating (and later reincorporating) the product could help determine if that’s the case.
 Common culprits for causing reactions are over-the-counter acne medications and pore refiners, Dr. Jacob says.
 These contain salicylic acid or benzoyl peroxide, which can be harsh and drying.

 If you want to try a limited fast, Dr. Berson suggests taking one week off from the product, then applying it again for three days straight to see if it has the same effect.
 “It’s giving your skin a chance to rebound and for the irritation to go away,” she says.

-As you experiment with your routine, Jacob recommends keeping a regimen of cleansing, moisturising, and using sunscreen at the very least.
+As you experiment with your routine, Jacob recommends keeping a regimen of cleansing, moisturizing, and using sunscreen as the very least.

 Here’s what an essential skin-care routine looks like:

 Sunscreen.
 “If you’re going to do one thing, wear sunscreen every single day,” Dr. Jacob says.
 “If you’re outdoors, reapply it every 90 minutes, and we recommend an SPF of 30 or higher.”
 Dr. Berson agrees, noting that she wears sunscreen even on days she’s home.
 “Ultraviolet light is everywhere, and it goes through windows and glass,” she warns.